lupyuen/lupyuen.github.io/src/plic3.md

   (Kinda like "The Matrix")

-For Ox64: We switched on the MMU to protect the Kernel Memory from the Apps.
+__For Ox64:__ We switched on the MMU to protect the Kernel Memory from the Apps.
 And to protect the Apps from each other.

 _How does it work?_

-The pic above shows the __Level 1 Page Table__ that we configured in our MMU.
+The pic above shows the __Level 1 Page Table__ that we configured for our MMU.
 The Page Table has a __Page Table Entry__ that says...

 - __V:__ It's a __Valid__ Page Table Entry